-enum class and Strongly-Typed Enumerations
+enum class and Scoped Enumerations

 Introduction

-Before writing this article, I flipped through some of my old C-style code — the screen was full of enum Color { Red, Green, Blue };, and things like if (color == 1) were everywhere.
+Before writing this article, I looked back at some of my old C-style code—screens filled with enum Color { Red, Green, Blue };, and if (color == 1) appearing everywhere.

-Sin 1: Implicit Conversion to Integers
+Sin 1: Implicit Conversion to Integer

 enum Color { Red, Green, Blue };